Macquarie-University-DSC/sysadmin_workshop_2/README.md

 Where the first step is the development process.

-Staging is where you build the app, extensively test it, then you create what we call artifacts such as the actual release binaries of the app.
+Staging is where you build the app, extensively test it, then you create what we call artifacts such as the actual release binaries of the app or in our case digital ocean droplet images with our app installed.

 Deployment is the task of configuring the server for production, and making it accessible on the internet, taking the artifacts from the build process.

-You can easily apply devops to nearly all your projects, being on a university level or on a professional level but depending on the amount of enterpriseness you might change your setup for example you could use github actions for open source or university development as your dev ops pipeline, or you might use ansible and jenkins like we will for something more enterprizy.
+Dev ops really is anything with a automation pipeline from source code to deployed, that means that this can be something like github actions, gitlab ci/cd, travis ci or whatever your hearts desire.
+Jenkins is a middle ground CI for more professional uses that allows you to self host a CI/CD instance and is what we will be using.
+Larger enterprises like google might use kubernetes and docker, using a pipeline to build and test on docker, then deploying with kubernetes on multiple servers.

 ## Steps to setup postgres